UnofficialJuliaMirror/RandomizedPropertyTest.jl-6d7a0864-9fbc-11e9-1427-7bb65d6eba8e/README.md

   Hence this project.
 - [`Quickcheck.jl`](https://github.com/pao/QuickCheck.jl) is a property testing implementation for Julia programs, also inspired by [`QuickCheck`](https://github.com/nick8325/quickcheck).
   At the time of writing, it seems to be unmaintained since five years and is not compatible with Julia version 1 (though a pull request which fixes this is pending).
-  It also does not specifically test special values like NaN or empty arrays, which are often handled incorrectly, and which are not easily found through purely random testing.
+  Unlike this package, it does not specifically test special values like NaN or empty arrays.

 Version